 Another risk is high-interest rates.
 If you don't pay off your balance on time each month, the interest rate will add up quickly and may turn into a fee if you don't pay it off within a year.

 There are also some cards that offer benefits like travel insurance or roadside assistance, but those are often not worth the cost of using them.

-Well, the main reason to have a credit card and most importantly, compare credit cards India these days is that you can build a good credit history.
+So, these were the top 10 credit cards in India.
+The main reason to have a credit card and, most importantly, compare credit cards India these days is that you can build a good credit history.
 You can also get loans at a favourable time if your credit history is good.

 As a new cardholder, you must ensure that the credit card has a good or excellent credit score requirement.
 Credit scores are indicative of the likelihood of somebody being able to repay their debts.
 A card with an excellent credit score requirement can be used by consumers with very high scores who do not require any additional safeguards.

 As you have read above in the blog about credit card comparison India, you can also get a discount on your purchases by using a credit card.
 Some credit cards can also help you protect those purchases against any damage or theft.

 Disclaimer: This blog is solely for educational purposes.
 The securities/investments quoted here are not recommendatory.

 To read the RA disclaimer, please click here

 Research Analyst - Bavadharini KS